 There are extensions, plugins and companies out there that can help with ensuring your store remains updated and PCI compliant.
 We are one of those companies, so hit us up if you need some help.

 It’s really going to boil down to your business model.
 If you’re slightly smaller and have a limited budget to work with, and less dev experience - then WooCommerce is the way to go.
 Whether you’re selling simple products or a variety of them, enhancing your store with plugins and extensions can get you where you need to be.

-WooCommerce websites, have a heavy makeup of .gov and .edu sites.
+WooCommerce websites have a heavy makeup of .gov and .edu sites.
 There are also a large number of blog pages too - such as Nextdoor, Tigerdirect, Diabetes Nutrisystem, and more.
-This isn’t surprising though as WooCommerce is a plugin for Wordpress which initially was built for blogging and content heavy purposes versus eCommerce specifically.
+This isn’t surprising, though, as WooCommerce is a plugin for WordPress which was initially built for blogging and content-heavy purposes versus eCommerce specifically.